microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

         PackageDependencyContextId contextId1,
         PackageDependencyContextId contextId2);

-    /// Return true if this and otherPackageDependencyContext
-    /// are associated with the same resolved package.
+    /// Return true if this and other are associated with the same resolved package.
-    Boolean AreEquivalent(PackageDependencyContext otherPackageDependencyContext);
+    Boolean IsEquivalent(PackageDependencyContext other);

-    /// Remove the resolved package dependency from the current process' package graph
-    /// (i.e. undo packageDependency.Add()).
-    ///
-    /// This is the moral equivalent of FreeLibrary.
-    ///
-    /// @note This does not unload loaded resources (DLLs etc).
-After removing
-    ///        a package dependency any files loaded from the package can continue
-    ///        to be used; future package dependency resolution (via new calls to Add)
-    ///        will fail to see the removed package dependency. void Remove();
 }
 }
 ```